Feel posh at these MICHELIN-Listed Chinese restaurants

 If you’ve got an adventurous palate, check out their Wok-fried Crocodile Meat and Asparagus with Spicy Sauce ($42++), which tastes like a cross between fish and pork sautéed in XO sauce.
 The Smoked Chicken with Jasmine Tea Leaves ($30++ for half) is well balanced, with wisps of fragrant smoke perfuming the supple meat.

-Maybank Cardmembers can nab a great discount here, with 15% off on all dine-in à la carte food dishes.
+Maybank Cardmembers can nab a great discount at this Chinese restaurant, with 15% off on all dine-in à la carte food dishes.

 Address: 1 Cuscaden Road, Level 3, Regent Singapore, Singapore 249715

 Opening hours: Mon-Sat 12pm to 2:30pm, 6:30pm to 10:30pm, Sun 11:30am to 2:30pm, 6:30pm to 10:30pm